Cyfrin/Updraft/courses/security/2-audit/1-what-is-an-audit/+page.md

 - 5000 : 3-5 Weeks
 - 5000+: 5+ weeks

-Take this with a lot of salt though as these timelines vary largely based on circumstance.
+Take this with a lot of salt though, as these timelines vary largely based on circumstance.

 With the submission of a `commit hash` and `down payment` by the protocol and start date can be set!